Awardxz/subtitle-translator/README.md

 A Node.js tool that automatically translates subtitle files (.srt) using AI-powered translation via Groq API.

+Note : This Project is Currently Set To Translate from English to Albanian Subtitles. changeable inside translator.js inside AI Prompt

 ## Features

 - 📁 Read and parse SRT subtitle files